 If you are not the most artistic of souls, that’s okay!
 Every word processor has a list of templates for resumes.
 Start there.
 If you cannot find something you like, try a different program such as Google Docs.

 Just remember the overall rule: Your resume should not be too outrageous and full of colors and shapes.
 It should pop, but not keep the reader’s eye.

 3. No Pictures.
-No fonts.
-No graphics.
+Special fonts.
+Or graphics.

 This goes without saying.
 Do not include any pictures on your resume.
 You do not need a headshot.
 Though you are a superstar, this is not an audition for a summer blockbuster.

 Furthermore, stay away from graphics, illustrations, or abnormal fonts.
 Keep everything professional and aesthetically simple.
 Though you want to catch the attention of the job, you want to keep their interest with your actual resume content.
 Also, graphics do not do well in resume scanner programs, which is a huge factor when applying to large companies.

 You are going to be using a lot of bullet points in your resume.
 Make sure they’re actually bullet points.
 Dots will do.
 You do not need to use stars, numbers, or hearts.
 Hyphens or points work just fine.